nikshen/OverBond_Assessment/README.md

 ### Docker

-To help make assessment easier, you should **create and fill out a working** `Dockerfile` in the directory of your solution, that will handle the building and dependencies for your final executable.
+To help make assessment easier, you should **create and fill out a working** `Dockerfile` in the directory of your solution, that will handle the building your final executable and its dependencies.

 Your final executable should be setup as an entrypoint so that we can automatically pass in the paths for your program to process input from and write output to.

 You must set your `WORKDIR` to be `/submission`, make sure to copy your files there, in your container.
 This is important because we will be setting up volumes on our end, and would like to reason about your file system.

-If Docker is too much of a constraint, another container is still appreciated, or at the very least clear instructions on how to run the submission.
+**Note:** If you cannot run/test your submission in Docker locally, please include a Dockerfile at least.
+If you do not know Docker, please list dependencies involved to develop and run your submission in your documentation.

 ## Evaluation